 Germantown is a somewhat small village located in the state of Ohio.
 With a population of 5,519 people and two constituent neighborhoods, Germantown is the 247th largest community in Ohio.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Germantown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Germantown is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Germantown who work in office and administrative support (14.09%), healthcare (9.46%), and sales jobs (8.17%).
+Unlike some villages, Germantown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Germantown are a mix of both white- and blue-collar jobs.
+Overall, Germantown is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Germantown who work in office and administrative support (22.31%), healthcare (6.99%), and management occupations (6.79%).

-The population of Germantown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Germantown, 22.16% have at least a bachelor's degree.
+The education level of Germantown citizens is a little higher than the average for US cities and towns: 22.88% of adults in Germantown have at least a bachelor's degree.

-The per capita income in Germantown in 2010 was $30,393, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,572 for a family of four.
+The per capita income in Germantown in 2018 was $28,501, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $114,004 for a family of four.
 However, Germantown contains both very wealthy and poor people as well.

 The people who call Germantown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Germantown residents report their race to be White, followed by Asian.
-Important ancestries of people in Germantown include Irish, English, Scots-Irish, and Swedish.
+The greatest number of Germantown residents report their race to be White.
+Important ancestries of people in Germantown include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Germantown is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Polish and Greek.